I’m always looking for ways to get kids moving and learning especially in winter when we’re stuck inside more.

 Disclosure: There are Amazon Affiliate and other affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.

-Materials You’ll Need for the Snowball Alphabet Game
+Materials You’ll Need for the Snowball Toss Game

 Card stock(or paper)

 Tape (I used masking tape.)

 Paper plates (or something similar – use plastic bowls, plates, or even pieces of paper)

 I found 10 indoor snowballs for $3 at the Target dollar spot.
 Walmart is selling 20 indoor snowballs for about $10.
 You can also get indoor snowballs on Amazon.
 You could even make your own snowballs from balled up socks or crumpled paper.

 The indoor snowballs remind me of giant pom poms, but they are weirdly squishy.
 You know how real snow feels when you make a snowball – that squishy, crunchy feeling?
 The indoor snowballs replicate that feeling.